jameshnsears/xqa-documentation/README.md

 ## 1. Introduction
 * XQA is a suite of Docker based microservices that improves the scalability of [BaseX](http://basex.org/) - an XML database engine.
 * Instead of loading each XML file into a single BaseX engine, XQA distributes them - via an AMQP message broker - across multiple BaseX engines.
-* XQA ships with a basic web frontend - as well as a REST API - which lets you run XQuery against the distributed data.
+* XQA ships with a basic web frontend - as well as a REST API - which lets you run XQuery, and analytics, against the distributed data.

 ## 2. High Level Design
 ![High Level Design](uml/high-level-design.jpg)